ukff/kyma-environment-broker/resources/cn/cn.md

-# Install KEB in the CN Region
+# Install Kyma Environment Broker in the CN Region

-This guide will help you install KEB in the CN region.
+This guide will help you install Kyma Environment Broker (KEB) in the CN region.

 ## Prerequisites